-The desire to lose weight and the process chosen to go about it is a deeply personal journey.
-With many new options on the market, it can be tough to understand the best approach to reaching long-term weight loss.
+Obesity and the need to lose weight is a deeply personal journey.
+With many new medical options available, it can be difficult to select the best individual approach to be successful with long-term weight loss.

-Obesity is now ranked as the second-highest cause of preventable deaths in the United States.
-The rate at which obesity has worsened over the past 20 years is alarming, and there is now a growing amount of national attention focused on the problem.
-It is also important to note that Obesity has been proven to increase the risk for cancer including Colon and Breast cancers.
-Weight loss is an important cancer risk reduction effort for many patients at higher risk for cancer and a component of cancer survivorship plans as well.
+Obesity is the second-highest cause of preventable deaths in the United States.
+The rate at which obesity has worsened over the past 20 years, especially in the state of Ohio is alarming, and there is now a growing amount of national attention focused on the problem.
+In 2012, the American Medical Association finally declared obesity to be a disease.

-At Summa Health, we have many options available to help you begin your weight loss journey no matter how many pounds you are trying to shed, including:
+The Weight Management Institute at Summa Health provides many individual options available to help you begin your weight loss journey no matter how many pounds you are trying to shed, including:

 Sometimes patients just need the help of a dietitian.
 A registered dietitian can approach obesity through either medical nutrition therapy or nutrition education.

 Medical Nutrition Therapy (MNT) involves registered dietitians treating medical conditions such as obesity through the use of nutrition assessment and intervention techniques.
 This also includes patient education.
-The dietitian uses the patient’s medical history, a physical examination and a dietary history to develop an appropriate plan.
+The dietitian uses the patient’s medical history and a dietary history to develop an appropriate plan.
 The plan is reviewed with the patient, and the patient is monitored at regular intervals to determine progress made and the need for modifications to the plan.

 Nonsurgical Weight Management Program: